-If you’ve found yourself in a quite the pickle and can’t file your W-2S or 1099s right now you can file an extension for them.
+If you’ve found yourself in a quite the pickle and can’t file W2 online or 1099 right now you can file an extension for them.

 Simply file a form 8809.
 However, keep in mind that form 8809 isn’t an automatic extension.
 You’ll have to provide a valid reason to the IRS for needed an extension that the IRS may or may not approve.

-If your extension is approved you’ll won’t hear anything from the IRS and you’ll have 30 extra days to file your W-2s and 1099s.
-However, this isn’t an extension on paying your taxes, just for filing them, so be sure to pay a tentative tax, or expected amount of money you owe to the IRS before the January 31st deadline.
+If your extension is approved you’ll won’t hear anything from the IRS and you’ll have 30 extra days to file 1099 online and W-2.
+However, this isn’t an extension on paying your taxes, just for filing them, so be sure to pay a tentative tax or expected amount of money you owe to the IRS before the January 31st deadline.

 E-file with ExpressExtensions